 The ARRL data originally appeared in the FCC publication Standards of Good Engineering Practice Concerning Standard Broadcast Stations in 1939.
 Inductivity is an obsolete term for dielectric constant.
 Conductivity is in EMU (10−14 = 1 mS/m).

-Seawater permittivity and conductivity are constant over HF but vary with salinity and temperature.
+Saltwater permittivity and conductivity are constant over HF but vary with salinity and temperature.
 In nonpolar, open ocean, permittivity ranges from 70 to 80 and conductivity from 3000 to 6000 mS/m.
 This map shows ocean conductivity but does not resolve coastal values, which vary with local freshwater discharge.
-Use Deep Dive in this map to find seawater conductivity along the U.S. coast (divide µS/cm by 10 for mS/m).
-Calculate permittivity with this program after finding local salinity and temperature with this map.
+Use Deep Dive in this map to find conductivity for seawater along the U.S. coast or saline water inland (divide µS/cm by 10 for mS/m).
+To calculate permittivity, use this program with coastal salinity and temperature from this map.
 75 and 4500 mS/m are reasonable generic values for open ocean.

 Freshwater permittivity is constant over HF but varies with temperature: